juand-r/naacl-2019-notes/README.md

 (Workshop on Extracting Structured Knowledge from Scientific Publication)

-**Goal:** extract action-graphs (sequences of valid actions) from materials science papers.
+**Goal:** extract action-graphs (sequences of valid actions) from materials science papers (Figure 1 from the paper is shown below).
 Entities are nodes; actions are edges.
 This is an example of "procedural text understanding"

 ![image](images/text-to-action-graph.png)